WSU-kduncan/f24cicd-dschneider804/README-CI.md

 I set the secrets DOCKER_USERNAME and DOCKER_TOKEN, containing my username and login token respectively.

 ## Behavior of GitHub Workflow
 The GitHub workflow script intends to build and push the docker image to DockerHub.
 It also has to log in in order to push.
+It's supposed to trigger on any pushes to the main branch.

 It can be found [HERE](.github/workflows/docker.yml)